heuer-ja/telematik-DNS/README.md

 ## 2.4.
 HTTP Proxy / HTTP Server
 Two http servers were implemented in order to solve the second part of the project description.

 - The HTTP server is implemented in the <code>http_server.py</code> file and runs on 127.0.0.80 and port 8080.
-We did add the server to the zone file of the switch.telematik authorative dns server, in order to be able to obtain it afterwards in the http proxy.
+The server is included in the zone file of the switch.telematik authorative dns server, in order to be able to obtain it afterwards in the http proxy.
 The server does return a simple web-page, which says "You reached the server!".
-The domain name we chose corresponds to **http.switch.telematik**
+The domain name we chose corresponds to **www.switch.telematik**
 - The HTTP proxy is implemented in the <code>http_proxy.py</code> file.
 As a GET request is required, we pass the domain name as an url [query parameter](https://en.wikipedia.org/wiki/Query_string).
   - the ip adress of the HTTP proxy is 127.0.0.90 and the chosen port is 8090.
   - The query parameter is named url.
 Therefore a request shall be formatted in the following way: